ashdavies/talks/2024/04/refactoring-and-test-fakes/refactoring-and-test-fakes.md

 ![right fit](cpp-inheritance.webp)

-^ Complex hierarchy of inheritance with unclear responsibilities, invisible behaviour
+^ Complex hierarchy of inheritance and invisible behaviour

-^ Often from an attempt to reuse code, shared code is moved to an abstract class
+^ Attempt to reuse code, code is moved to an abstract class

 ^ Further adds to the unpredictable nature of our system